Ah, the homepage. If you’re like most website owners, you’ve put massive thought into making your front page look amazing.

 This minimalist homepage balances bold photos and colors with a clean design and straightforward navigation.
 There’s no doubt about what actions a user with a specific goal should take.
-Lululemon covers everything from trends, to different clothing categories, to gifts.
+Lululemon covers everything from trends to different clothing categories and gifts.
 They also do a great job of throwing in a value proposition at the top of their site to help reassure uncertain buyers: free shipping and free returns.

 Conclusion & Next Steps